Benchmark International Arena: College hockey

 The Frozen Four of the 2012 NCAA Division I Men's Ice Hockey Tournament was held in the arena, hosted by the University of Alabama in Huntsville, the nearest collegiate hockey team to Florida.
 This was the first time the Frozen Four was held outside the northern US since 1999, when the University of Alaska Anchorage hosted the event at the Arrowhead Pond of Anaheim in Anaheim, California.
 Boston College won the national championship game 4–1 against Ferris State.
-Amalie Arena again hosted the Frozen Four in 2016 and 2023.
+The arena again hosted the Frozen Four in 2016 and 2023.

 Combat sports

 The arena held its first UFC event on April 16, 2016, for UFC on Fox: Teixeira vs. Evans.
 The UFC returned to the arena for UFC Fight Night: Joanna vs. Waterson on October 12, 2019.
 The UFC returned again for UFC on ESPN: Covington vs. Buckley on December 14, 2024.

 On December 18, 2021, Amalie Arena hosted the Jake Paul vs. Tyron Woodley II boxing pay-per-view event.
 Paul won via knockout in round 6.
 On July 20, 2024, the arena hosted the Jake Paul vs. Mike Perry boxing event on pay-per-view.
 Paul won via knockout in round 6.

-It has also held the World Wrestling Federation (now renamed to WWE) pay-per-view event Survivor Series (2000), as well as Extreme Rules (2011) and Battleground (2014).
+It has also held the World Wrestling Federation (now renamed to WWE) pay-per-view event Survivor Series (2000), as well as Extreme Rules (2011), Battleground (2014), and will host Backlash (2026).
 Tampa hosted WrestleMania 37 in 2021 but the arena was not involved in the festivities surrounding the event, as all weekly WWE events took place in a bio-secure bubble with zero ticketed fans in attendance called the WWE ThunderDome at the time due to the COVID-19 pandemic.
 WrestleMania 37 itself was held at Raymond James Stadium in front of a reduced capacity audience over the course of two nights.